-Was O.J.
-Simpson ‘Innocent’ 17 Years Ago Yesterday?
+O.J.
+Simpson ‘Innocent’ Verdict Came 21 Years Ago Today

-Back on October 3rd, 1995 just about everyone in this area was watching WGEM or KHQA at the same time.
-Yesterday marked the 17th anniversary of the OJ Simpson “Not Guilty” verdict.
+On this date, October 3rd, 1995, just about everyone in this area was watching WGEM or KHQA at the same time.
+Today marks the 21st anniversary of the OJ Simpson “Not Guilty” verdict.
 It was one of those moments where you knew where you were when the verdict was read.
 For those who were too young to remember this trial here’s what took place.
-The O. J. Simpson murder case was a criminal trial held in Los Angeles County California Superior Court that went on from Jury selection on November 2, 1994 to opening statements on January 24, 1995 to a verdict on October 3, 1995.
+The O. J. Simpson murder case was a criminal trial held in Los Angeles County California Superior Court that went on from jury selection on November 2, 1994 to opening statements on January 24, 1995 to a verdict on October 3, 1995.

 Former football star and actor O.J.
 Simpson was tried on two counts of murder following the June 1994 deaths of his ex-wife Nicole Brown and her friend Ronald Goldman.
 The case has been described as the most publicized criminal trial in American history.
 Ultimately, Simpson was acquitted after a lengthy trial that lasted over nine months which was presided over by Judge Lance Ito.